The Coca-Cola Co Dividend 2017: KO Stock Yield, Dates, Splits, Prediction, and Everything You Need to Know

 #4.
 The Coca-Cola Co.
 Dividend Reinvestment Plan

-KO stock offers its investors the option of receiving the dividend payment in cash or in the form of additional shares via a dividend investment program (DRIP).
+KO stock offers its investors the option of receiving the dividend payment in cash or in the form of additional shares via a dividend reinvestment program (DRIP).
 These programs give a lot of flexibility when it comes to choices and benefits.

 In terms of flexibility, the whole dividend payment does not have to be used to purchase more shares.
 For instance, you can use half the payment to purchase shares and receive the other half as cash.
 The ratio of the split is up to you.

 Here are the benefits of being enrolled in a DRIP: